 However, if you live in harsher climates, such as heavy snow or scorching summer heat, it may be advisable to store your trampoline with the seasons.

-Inclement weather (together with exceeding the trampoline’s weight capacity) is the quickest method to wear out your trampoline’s mat, frame, and springs.
-Cold and damp weather promotes rust in the frame and springs, making the trampoline unsafe to use and an eyesore in your yard.
+Inclement weather (exceeding the trampoline’s weight capacity) is the quickest method to wear out your trampoline’s mat, frame, and springs.
+Cold and damp weather promotes rust in the frame and springs, making the trampoline unsafe and an eyesore in your yard.

 On the other hand, serious summers can wear down the trampoline mat, breaking down the fibers and making your trampoline more susceptible to rip or tear with use.